Aramatos/Blog_Neurotouch/Analog_Tutorial/blog_1.md

 knowledge for those unfamiliar with Linux installations and all the software tools needed to design analog circuits.

-We are going to install 5 things in toal:
+We are going to install 5 things in total:
 2 graphical design programs (Xschem & Magic VLSI)
 1 simulator program (nGspice)
 1 data package (Skywater PDK 130)